Alex-Design/Compressor/README.md

 ## Usage
 - Download the repository by clicking "clone or download" on the top right, and place it wherever you like.
 - Next, open the terminal and type **cd yourfilelocation** where yourfilelocation is where the repository is located.
 - Place the (text-oriented) files you wish to compress, into the FilesToCompress folder.
+(Files within subfolders are ok.)
 - Finally, type **php compressor.php** into the terminal and press enter.

 _Optional argument: overwrite_